Lateral Head Triceps Exercises for Bigger, Stronger Arms

 2. Start Your Triceps Routine with a Multi-Joint Movement

-Multijoint exercises, also known as compound exercises, are performed at best when your energy levels are high, which will usually be at the beginning of your workout routine.
+Multijoint or compound exercises are performed at best when your energy levels are high, usually at the beginning of your workout routine.

-It will have two sets of joints working, such as a close-grip bench press where the shoulder and elbow joints are moving together.
+It will have two sets of joints working, such as a close-grip bench press where the shoulder and elbow joints move together.

 3. Include Multiple Lateral Head Exercises in Your Routine

-If you are trying to focus on your lateral head tricep, then it can be helpful to incorporate multiple exercises into your routine that targets this muscle especially.
+If you are trying to focus on your lateral head tricep, it can be helpful to incorporate multiple exercises into your routine that especially target this muscle.

 4. Try new lateral head movements